Dr. Angela E. Dash

 Training Location and Host Hotel: The training will be held at the Courtyard Marriott Atlanta Airport North/Virginia Avenue Hotel located at 3399 International Boulevard, Hapeville, Georgia 30354.
 This is also the host hotel for participants wishing to stay overnight during the training.
 Parking is $10 per day.
-For hotel reservations: Book your group rate of $126 per night by January 27, 2020 at 5 pm EST.
+The link to book your hotel at a group rate of $118 a night, will be available soon.
+For hotel reservations: Book your group rate of $118 per night by April 13, 2020 at 5 pm EST.

 Learning Objectives.
 The 25 modules of the "Thinking for a Change" program (version 4.0) will be covered as a class, and at the end of the training, facilitator trainees will be able to: